 Let me work.

-What historical anniversaries are you marking in your homeschool this Cygnus Term?
+What historical anniversaries are you and your students marking in your homeschool this Cygnus Term?

-❡ Explore more: The Gettysburg cemetery and battlefield today are part of Gettysburg National Military Park, a unit of the National Park System that you can visit on your homeschool travels around the country. 🕊
+❡ Explore more: The Gettysburg cemetery and battlefield today are part of Gettysburg National Military Park, a unit of the National Park System that you and your students can visit on your homeschool travels around the country. 🕊

-❡ Let us now praise famous men: Classical homeschoolers may recognize Lincoln’s Gettysburg Address, like Pericles’ Funeral Oration and Ronald Reagan’s Challenger Address, as a famous example of epideictic oratory. 🏛
+❡ Let us now praise famous men: Classical homeschoolers may recognize Lincoln’s Gettysburg Address, like Pericles’ Funeral Oration and Ronald Reagan’s Challenger Address, as an example of epideictic oratory. 🏛

-❡ Here, said the year: This is one of our occasional posts on Homeschool Holidays & History.
-Print your own copy of our River Houses calendar of educational events to follow along with us, and add your name to our weekly mailing list to get great homeschool teaching ideas delivered right to your mailbox all through the year. 🗞
+❡ Here, said the year: This is one of our regular posts about Homeschool Holidays & History.
+Add your name to our weekly River Houses mailing list to get more great homeschool history lessons delivered right to your mailbox all through the year. 📫

 ❡ Homeschool calendars: We have a whole collection of free, printable, educational homeschool calendars and planners available on our main River Houses calendar page.
 They will all help you create a light and easy structure for your homeschool year.
 Give them a try today! 🗓